Darioaromero/darioaromero.github.io/index.md

 </p>

 I'm a 6th year PhD candidate in Economics at Columbia University.
+I will be on the 2021/22 Job Market and available for interviews at the virtual EJME and ASSA.
 {: style="text-align: justify;"}

 My research focuses on political economy and applied microeconomic in developing economies, with special emphasis in Latin America.